 What is a Male and Female Bison Called?

-The male Bison is known as a bull; the female Bison is called a cow.
+The male Bison is a bull; the female Bison is called a cow.

-Bison could be found across most of the southern states and northern Mexico, before their almost extinction.
+Bison could be found across most southern states and northern Mexico before their near extinction.

 In Wyoming, bison can be found at Yellowstone National Park.
 There are two herds in Yellowstone with nearly five thousand bison.